codope/aiforsea-cv-cars/README.md

 <!--te-->
 ## Summary

 - Trained and tested with ResNet50, Resnet101, ResNet152.
 Different notebooks can be found in `experiments` folder.
+However, the solution that I intend to submit is in [cv-stanford-cars.ipynb](https://github.com/codope/aiforsea-cv-cars/blob/master/cv-stanford-cars.ipynb) notebook.
 - Ceteris paribus, a model with denser networks performed better.
 But, there is a trade-off between resources and accuracy.
-So, the goal of this project is to arrive at a good model (say > 90% accuracy) within a reasonable amount of training time.
+So, the goal of this project was to arrive at a good model (say > 90% accuracy, without overfitting) within a faster training time.
 Given more time and resources, we could definitely experiment and fine-tune more to improve accuracy.
-- With this goal in mind, I could come up with 91.4% accuracy on test set by fine-tuning ResNet101.
+- With this goal in mind, I could come up with **90.7% on validation set and 91.4% on test set** by fine-tuning ResNet101.
 Specifically, I used a differential learning rate between `slice(1e-4,1e-3)` over 40 epochs, with a momentum of `Point(0.95, 0.85)`.
-The process of training and intuition behind tuning cuold be found in [cv-stanford-cars.ipynb](https://github.com/codope/aiforsea-cv-cars/blob/master/cv-stanford-cars.ipynb) notebook.
-To learn about how to run and test, jump to Usage section below.
+The process of training and intuition behind tuning could be found in [cv-stanford-cars.ipynb](https://github.com/codope/aiforsea-cv-cars/blob/master/cv-stanford-cars.ipynb) notebook.
+With ResNet152, I was able to get to 91.8% accuracy with [mixup](https://arxiv.org/abs/1710.09412) but the model was overfitting.

+To learn about how to run and test, jump to [Usage](#usage) section below.
+Here's a screenshot of my submission of result.
 ![image](images/cars_result.jpg)

 ## Recent state-of-the-art results